Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/README.md

   - Displays current weather conditions and forecast for bike stations.

 - **Data Management & Storage:**
-  - Stores collected data in an Amazon RDS (MySQL) database.
+  - Stores collected data in a local MySQL database, previously an AWS RDS (code for this remains for wholeness of project).
   - Enables historical data analysis and machine learning model training.

 - **Interactive Map Display:**
-  - Uses Google Maps to visualize bike stations.
+  - Visualizes all Dublin Bikes stations using Google Maps API.
-  - Marker colors and sizes encode real-time occupancy and availability.
+  - Each station is represented by a marker that can be clicked to reveal detailed station data.
   - Clicking on a station reveals detailed occupancy bar charts (hourly and daily) along with weather forecast data.

 - **Predictive Analytics:**